Branding & Naming Expert President of Tungsten Branding

 3. Generate the new company names

 This step can by done internally or with the help of outside vendors.
 Start by writing a definitive creative brief which details the branding criteria from step 2 above.
 Distribute the brief to team members or to branding firms that you engage.
-Have a firm list of deliverables that you expect at the end of the process, (e.g. the new company name, a matching supporting tag line, a new logo design, a matching domain name, trademark clearance, etc.)
+Have a firm list of deliverables that you expect at the end of the process.
+This could include the new company name, supporting tag line, new logo design, matching domain name, trademark clearance, etc.

 If choosing an outside naming firm, look for similar work in similar industries and ask for pricing and examples, as well as references from previous clients.
-Set up a reasonable timeline that allows for multiple rounds of names, with time for team members to review and digest the names (from one to three months for smaller companies, three to six months for larger firms.)
+Set up a reasonable timeline that allows for multiple rounds of names, with time for team members to review and digest the names.
+This usually takes one to three months for smaller companies and three to six months for larger firms.